Drug Overdose Signs and Symptoms

 - Abusing multiple substances, including alcohol.

-- Taking a large amount of the substance at once.
+- Taking a large amount of a substance at once.

 - Dropping out of substance abuse treatment.

-- Gradually increasing the dose of the substance over time.
+- Gradually increasing the dose of a substance over time.

 - A reluctance to seek emergency help when needed.

 - Resuming drug use after a period of abstinence.

 Tolerance refers to the state that occurs when your body has become accustomed to the presence of a drug, so that it requires increased amounts or more frequent doses of the substance to achieve the kind of high you previously felt with a smaller dose.
 If you continue to increase your dose or take the drug more frequently, you may have a higher risk of overdosing.

 Tolerance may also influence overdose risk in another way.
 For instance, people with a history of chronic or heavy substance abuse may develop considerable tolerance to the effects of a drug, allowing them to take more than someone who is “drug naïve,” or has less of a history with the substance.
 Following attempts to quit a drug, or any period of abstinence, tolerance may abate.
 Should the person suddenly return to using the drug, especially in doses they may have once been accustomed to, overdose may be more likely.

 What to Do if You Overdose on Drugs